pyusb/pyusb/docs/tutorial.rst

 Talk to me, honey
 -----------------

-Now it's time for we to learn how to communicate with USB devices.
+Now it's time for us to learn how to communicate with USB devices.
 USB has four flavors of transfers: bulk, interrupt, isochronous and control.
 I don't intend to explain the purpose of each transfer and the differences among them.
 Therefore, I assume you know at least the basics of the USB transfers.